swannodette/swannodette.github.com/_posts/2014-12-17-whats-in-a-var.md

 Or is it?

-Upon closer inspection a surprisingly large number amount of Clojure var usage is in fact of the *static* variety - "Give me the docstring for this var", or "Give me all the vars in the namespace foo.bar.baz".
+Upon closer inspection a surprisingly large amount of Clojure var usage is in fact of the *static* variety - "Give me the docstring for this var", or "Give me all the vars in the namespace foo.bar.baz".